 UPD will coordinate using the Emergency Notification Procedure to issue an immediate notification when deemed necessary.
-It is the policy of WTAMU to immediately notify the campus community, via Buff Alert and SafeZone emergency notification systems, upon the confirmation of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or employees occurring on either the WTAMU campus or the Amarillo Center teaching site.
-The WTAMU Police Department (UPD) Chief of Police or a designee will develop an emergency notification for the University community to notify members of the community about a serious crime, a natural disaster or a manmade emergency that poses an immediate threat to the health and safety of the WTAMU community or a segment of the community.
+It is the policy of WTAMU to immediately notify the campus community, via a Buff Alert through the SafeZone mobile app emergency notification system, upon the confirmation of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or employees occurring on either the WTAMU campus or the Amarillo Center teaching site.
+The WTAMU Police Department (UPD) Chief of Police or a designee will develop an emergency notification the University community to notify members of the community about a serious crime, a natural disaster or a manmade emergency that poses an immediate threat to the health and safety of the WTAMU community or a segment of the community.
 If the institution implements the procedures regarding notification of the WTAMU community for an immediate threat, the institution is not obligated to implement the timely warning notice procedures.
-A Buff Alert - Emergency Notification will be recognizable with the Buff Alert graphic followed by Emergency Notification.
+A Buff Alert - Emergency Notification email will be recognizable with the Buff Alert graphic followed by Emergency Notification.